0day-ci/linux/Documentation/hwmon/dell-smm-hwmon.rst

 laptops actually work for yours as well, or that you have to discover new codes.

+As a first step, you can load the module with the module parameter ``fan_mode_method`` set to 1 to test if your hardware works with an already know method for disabling automatic BIOS fan control.
-Check the list ``i8k_whitelist_fan_control`` in file ``drivers/hwmon/dell-smm-hwmon.c`` in the kernel tree: as a first attempt you can try to add your machine and use an already-known code pair.
-If, after recompiling the kernel, you see that ``pwm1_enable`` is present and works (i.e., you can manually control the fan speed), then please submit your finding as a kernel patch, so that other users can benefit from it.
-Please see :ref:`Documentation/process/submitting-patches.rst <submittingpatches>` for information on submitting patches.
+If ``pwm1_enable`` is now present and works (i.e., you can manually control the fan speed), then please submit your finding as a kernel patch, so that other users can benefit from it.
+Just add your model to the list ``i8k_whitelist_fan_control`` in file ``drivers/hwmon/dell-smm-hwmon.c`` in the kernel tree and use the already known code pair.
+Please read
+:ref:`Documentation/process/submitting-patches.rst <submittingpatches>`
+for information on submitting patches.